rollandvass/Terminal-Battle-Simulator/README.md

-# Java Terminal Battle Game
+# Text/Console Based Battle Simulator

-Welcome to the Battle-Simulator, a text and console-based game where characters from different races clash in a tournament.
+Welcome to Battle Simulator, a text and console-based game where characters from different races clash in a tournament.
 Dive into the world of Humans, Orcs, Casters, and Healers, each with unique abilities, and experience thrilling battles with randomized outcomes.

 ## How to Play